ACT

 - • The Science section is the main structural difference from the SAT.

-- • Test center availability in Korea is significantly thinner than SAT.
+- • Test center availability outside the US varies by country and is often more limited than SAT.

 How ACT differs from SAT

-The biggest structural difference is the Science section — 40 questions in 35 minutes, testing data interpretation and reasoning rather than raw science knowledge.
-Students who are comfortable with graphs, tables, and quick pattern recognition often score higher on the ACT's Science section than they would on equivalent SAT material.
+The biggest structural difference is the Science section: 40 questions in 35 minutes, testing data interpretation and reasoning rather than raw science knowledge.
+Students comfortable with graphs, tables, and quick pattern recognition often score higher on ACT Science than they would on equivalent SAT material.

-The Math section allows calculators throughout and covers similar content to SAT Math but with a faster pace.
+The Math section allows calculators throughout and covers similar content to SAT Math but at a faster pace.
 Reading passages are traditional-length (not the short single-question passages of the Digital SAT).

-Most Korean international school students take the SAT, not because it's easier but because test-center availability in Korea is much better for SAT.
-ACT testing sometimes requires traveling to a neighboring country or waiting months for a local administration.
+Most international students default to the SAT because test-center availability outside the US is generally better for SAT.
+ACT testing sometimes requires traveling to another city or country, or waiting months for a local administration.

-If you're naturally fast and confident under time pressure — especially with dense Science-style data questions — ACT can be a better fit.
+If you are naturally fast and confident under time pressure, especially with dense data-interpretation questions, ACT can be a better fit.
 Take a full-length diagnostic of each and compare concordance scores before committing to one.

 Related terms